megaeriv/Exploratory-Data-Analysis---SQL/README.md

 ### 6. Ranking ↘️
 This is very basic, just ordering of dimensions by measure, ranking dimensions by measures. e,g bottom three(3) customers
 by orders

+Script stored as a file in repository `Data Exploration`